 7 benefits of turmeric, according to scientists

-Whether you’ve seen it at your grocery store, on a coffee shop’s latte menu, or in the social media feed of a wellness influencer, it can be difficult to suss out the actual benefits of turmeric, a spice made from the stems and roots of the tropical plant Curcuma longa Linne.
-Although it’s purported to treat everything from inflammation to arthritis and hypoglycemia—and even protect against degenerative brain diseases and cancer, human studies on the health effects of turmeric and its active chemical compound, curcumin, are quite limited, says Dr. Victoria J. Drake, PhD, manager of the Micronutrient Information Center at Oregon State University.
+Whether you’ve seen it at your supermarket, on a coffee shop’s latte menu, or in the social media feed of a wellness influencer, it can be difficult to suss out the actual benefits of turmeric, a spice made from the stems and roots of the tropical plant Curcuma longa Linne.
+Although it claims to treat everything from inflammation to arthritis and hypoglycemia—and even protect against degenerative brain diseases and cancer, human studies on the health effects of turmeric and its active chemical compound, curcumin, are quite limited, says Dr. Victoria J. Drake, PhD, manager of the Micronutrient Information Center at Oregon State University.

 What is turmeric?

-Used for centuries throughout India to add color and flavor to dishes and treat a variety of diseases, turmeric, which is a member of the ginger family, is known for its bright orange color, a product of fat-soluble pigments called curcuminoids.
+Used for centuries throughout India to add colour and flavour to dishes and treat a variety of diseases, turmeric, which is a member of the ginger family, is known for its bright orange colour, a product of fat-soluble pigments called curcuminoids.
 Curcumin is the principal curcuminoid in turmeric; it’s often extracted and studied on its own for its anti-inflammatory qualities.
 Because curcumin comes from turmeric, the two names are often used interchangeably.

-Turmeric (which always includes curcumin), and cucumin itself are both sold in supplement form.
+Turmeric and curcumin itself are both sold in supplement form.
 While there have been numerous studies on each, turmeric contains other natural components—like essential oils— that may have specific health benefits.

 7 benefits of turmeric